pbrisbin/pbrisbin.com/posts/2013-08-24-mocking_bash.md

 This means I could run the test suite once, letting it really call the program, but record the `stdout`, `stderr`, and exit code of the call.
 The next time I run the test suite, nothing would actually happen.
-The recorded response would be replayed in stead, my script wouldn't know the difference and everything would pass reliably and instantly.
+The recorded response would be replayed instead, my script wouldn't know the difference and everything would pass reliably and instantly.

 <div class="well">